 Blatant media bias against anthropogenic climate change is one of the more obvious contributors to climate change denial.
 Our in-house ethics team conducted a review of News Corp (the publisher of The Australian, The Daily Telegraph and the Herald Sun) and found its mastheads exhibit unacceptable bias.
 This assessment is supported by evidence of lack of editorial independence and exercise of power by controlling shareholders to influence news content to pursue political objectives and commercial interests.
 A 2013 report by the Australian Centre for Independent Journalism found that between 2011-2012 News Corp publications provided less coverage of climate change than Fairfax (fewer articles, shorter length) in the ‘news’ section.
 The report found that only 34% of News Corp articles during the period were based on the scientific consensus on climate change, and it also concluded that News Corp tabloids campaigned against (rather than covered) Julia Gillard’s carbon tax.
-When it comes to media bias, you should also be on the lookout for fake news – check out our five tips for spotting a fake news story.

 Climate scientists must bear some responsibility for the rise of climate denialism.
 For years climate scientists have used overcautious language for fear of being labelled alarmist.
 A recent opinion piece in the New York Times titled ‘Time to Panic’ points out the absurdity of this timid approach: “This is a bit strange.
 You don’t typically hear from public health experts about the need for circumspection in describing the risks of carcinogens, for instance.”
 Indeed, alarmism seems entirely appropriate given the catastrophic warnings in the latest IPCC report about the effects of just 1.5°C of warming (the report doesn’t even mention 3-4°C of warming, which is the planet’s current trajectory).
 The New York Times article notes there are signs climate scientists are accepting that it is okay, or even reasonable, to “freak out”.
 “Panic might seem counterproductive, but we’re at a point where alarmism and catastrophic thinking are valuable.”